* Social studies teacher at Martin Luther King Jr. Middle School in Berkeley, California

 On July 18, 2017, Felarca was arrested for “assault by means of force likely to inflict great bodily injury,” a felony, and for participating in a riot and inciting a riot, both misdemeanors.
 All of these charges were related to her role in the June 26, 2016 BAMN protest on the grounds of the California State Capitol in Sacramento.

-On September 26, 2017, Felarca became enraged when Joey Gibson, the leader of a conservative group called Patriot Prayer, led a demonstration at UC Berkeley to bring attention to the fact that student organizers on campus had decided to cancel a planned “Free Speech Week” that would have featured an appearance by gay conservative Milo Yiannopoulous.
+On September 26, 2017, Felarca became enraged when Joey Gibson, the leader of a conservative group called Patriot Prayer, led a demonstration at UC Berkeley to draw attention to the fact that student organizers on campus had decided to cancel a planned “Free Speech Week” that would have featured an appearance by Milo Yiannopoulous.
 Felarca fought with some of the conservatives inside a so-called “empathy tent,” whose purpose was to provide protesters with a calm place where they could escape chaos and regain their composure if necessary.
 Felarca was one of four people arrested for her participation in the violence.
 She was charged with battery and resisting arrest.